Leadership

 Chan leads business development, finances, and operational execution.
 She holds a Master’s degree in Entrepreneurship from the University of Washington’s Foster School of Business, where she graduated top of her class.
 Drawing on her background as a Senior Program Manager at Microsoft, she brings deep expertise in team leadership, vision-setting, and executing initiatives.

-She is trained in ballet across Vaganova, RAD, and Balanchine styles, and has taught intermediate-level recreational ballet at the University of Waterloo.
-Her performance background includes choreographing and dancing for live broadcasts on Fairchild TV —the leading Chinese-Canadian television network— and serving as a backup dancer for renowned Hong Kong artists, including Alan Tam (譚詠麟) and Sam Hui (許冠傑).
+She is trained in ballet across Vaganova and RAD styles, and has taught intermediate-level recreational ballet at the University of Waterloo.
+She is also a former dancer and choreographer for large-scale concerts and live-broadcast productions in Toronto, including for Fairchild TV, the leading Chinese-Canadian television network.
+She has danced for many renowned Hong Kong artists, including Alan Tam (譚詠麟) and Sam Hui (許冠傑).

 Yuka Iino